5 Common Interview Questions and How to Answer Them Effectively - Part 1 [Updated]

 This question is a sign that the interviewer is looking for signs of self-awareness and honesty.
 They may be checking for red flags, such as a lack of self-awareness or the tendency to exaggerate or oversell yourself.

 It's important to avoid using a fake weakness that is also a strength, as this can come across as insincere or manipulative.
 Instead, focus on a real weakness and explain how you're working on improving it.
 This shows self-awareness, honesty, and a willingness to learn and grow.

 Ineffective: I am too focused on the details so I tend to get stressed sometimes and miss some deadlines.

 Effective: My weakness is managing others who have different expectations from me.
 Hence, I am working on communicating and understanding expectations from others by asking questions to find out more information.
 I usually get more clarity and deliver better when I try to align expectations.

 You can also use these answers in the chat feature in Kabel to wow potential hirers and secure that job offer.
+Good luck!

 If you like this article, download Kabel app here to stay tuned for more career tips and job opportunities.